Ferlab-Ste-Justine/ferlab-ui/packages/ui/README.md

 ### Publish new release

-On your PR, make sure to increment the version in packge.json

-To publish a new release once a PR as been validated and merged
+#### Merging new changes

+1. update the version of the package in package.json (https://semver.org)
+2. Update the `Release.md` file with the changes
+3. Add or modify storybook that matches your changes
+4. Create a PR

+#### Publish
 1. Try to install the package to make sure everything work corretly

    > cd [test dir] && npm i [full_path]/ferlab-ui/packages/ui
 2. Delete core folder to remove deleted files

    > rm -rf core/
 3. Prepare the package

    > npm run build
 4. Push the new version
 5. Create a tag to the new version `git tag ui@[semantic version]` e.g.

    > git tag ui@4.4.1
    > git push --tags
 6. Login to npm

    > npm login
 7. Push the new version

    > npm publish

-## Styles and themes

 ## Development